-Description Tab Buttons

-View/Edit Process Window – This will allow you to view the process window specifications.

-Copy to clipboard – This button will copy the profile data to the clipboard for use with third-party software such as a spreadsheet application, or SPC software.

-Print – This button will print the current profile.

-Tip: If you wish to print a tab besides the General tab, pressing F9 on your keyboard will print the contents of any screen in the software.

-Green Check Button – Select this button to run another profile or to exit.

 The software has manual prediction capabilities.
 Manual prediction gives you the flexibility to easily predict changes to the oven settings (temperature settings, conveyor speed), and view the results without having to spend the time actually running unnecessary profiles.
 This feature is very helpful to you, minimizing the time spent fine tuning or developing a thermal profile.

 To predict changes to the oven settings,